John Cena & Nikki Bella Shockingly Break Up: WWE Couple Splits After 6 Years Together

 What happened?
 The two were just seen on the red carpet the premiere of John’s movie, Blockers, on April 3.
 John even leaned in and gave Nikki a sweet kiss on the forehead, while pulling her close for some sweet PDA.
 One year after the couple got engaged, it seemed as if all was well and that they would be tying the knot any day.
 Now, they’re broken up?
 This is so devastating!

+“Relationships are hard,” John said when talking with Us Weekly in March 2018.
+“Don’t ever think that love is easy.
+Love is beautiful, but we’ve had to come to the realization after being together for five years that love is not easy.
+We work every day on us.
+We have our problems just like everybody else.
+Some of our problems are very public, some of them aren’t.
+But we work every day on us.
+Anytime I get upset, I always just realize that I can’t live without her and I love her and that’s why I cave in on a lot of stuff.”

+“It takes being able to mesh two lives,” he added.
+“I would never ever want Nicole to be in a position where she says, ‘I’m holding you back from doing this because I feel it’s wrong for us.’
+And I would never say that to her.
+That’s why she’s super busy and sometimes we don’t see each other for months at a time, but when we do see each other, it’s our time together.
+I think, for now at least, that is certainly what’s making this work.”

-Seriously.
-It was literally a storybook romance, taken out of the pages of the WWE.
+Sadly, it didn’t work.
+How sad! this was a storybook romance, taken out of the pages of the WWE.
 John and Nikki began dating in 2012, becoming one of the biggest power couples inside the ring.
 Their romance was detailed on Total Divas and the spin-off, Total Bellas.
 John getting down on one knee after his and Nikki’s match at WrestleMania 33 was not just one of the biggest WrestleMania moments ever, but it was possibly one of the most romantic things the WWE Universe ever saw.

 “I said, ‘Do you know, one day I’m gonna marry you?’ ” John said, while bringing up a moment when Nikki was loopy following neck surgery.
 “You said, ‘Yes.’
 I just need you to say yes one more time.’ ” He pulled out the ring, got down on one knee and she said yes!